‘Balogun is a top player’ – Rangers boss Gerrard lauds Super Eagles defender | Goal.com

 The 32-year-old joined the Gers in July after parting ways with Championship side Wigan Athletic following their relegation to League One.

-The Super Eagles defender immediately hit the ground, walking straight into the Gers’ starting XI in their opening league game of the season against Aberdeen.
+The Super Eagles defender immediately hit the ground running, walking straight into the Gers’ starting XI in their opening league game of the season against Aberdeen.

 The centre-back shone in the encounter, helping the Ibrox Stadium outfit keep a clean sheet as they secured a victory in the game.